 Sales Managers and Business Intelligence

-In order to properly utilize the data collected, the user must understand what their needs really are and how they relate to the operation as a whole.
+In order to properly utilize the data collected, users must understand what their needs really are and how they relate to the operation as a whole.
 They must determine if they are trying to inform a tactical decision-making process or a strategic decision-making process.

 Strategic versus Tactical Business Intelligence